 The online betting market has been hampered by in-person registration requirements, a confusing licensing structure, and exorbitant fees and taxes.

-Illinois has instituted an 18-month rollout period for online betting, during which bettors must visit a retail sportsbook location at a casino or racetrack to verify their online betting accounts.
+Illinois originally instituted an 18-month rollout period for online betting, during which bettors must visit a retail sportsbook location at a casino or racetrack to verify their online betting accounts.

 As we’ve seen in Iowa, in-person registration requirements are a significant barrier to the growth of the online market. .
 If the in-person registration requirement returns, the wide-open market for legal online betting a short drive away in Indiana is sure to lure countless Chicago bettors across state lines.